 Listen To The Person

-Be attentive and reach out to the person.
+Be attentive and reach out to the person to have a caring conversation.
 Take the person seriously and listen carefully.
-Remain objective and non-judgmental.
-Assure the person that something can be done.
-Never promise to keep it a secret.
+It is important to remain objective and non-judgmental.
+You can also assure the person that help is available and something can be done.
+If they tell you that they are having thoughts of suicide, you should never promise to keep it a secret.
 Their life is too important.

-Be aware of the risk factors and warning signs.
+Be aware of the risk factors and warning signs for suicide.
 Ask the person directly about any intentions of suicide.
 Discuss suicide openly and honestly.

 Offer support and encourage hope.
-Focus on the person’s strengths.
-Agree to go get help with them.
+You can encourage hope by focusing on the person’s strengths.
+If you’re comfortable, you can agree to go get help with them or offer to sit with them as they make a phone call to support services.
 Don’t take on their problems; try to help connect them with someone who can support them.
-Take all threats seriously.
-Link the person you are supporting to resources.
-You can check out our Youth Resources and Adults / All Ages Resources pages.
+It is important to take all threats of suicide seriously.
+For information on online and community resources, check out our Youth Resources and Adults / All Ages Resources pages.

 Never Do It Alone

-Share responsibility by involving family, close friends, a family doctor, clergy, or other support services.
-Check-in by phone, text, or e-mail.
-Attend an education or support session for family members or caregivers.
+Try not to support someone alone.
+You can share the responsibility by involving family, close friends, a family doctor, clergy, or other support services.
+Check-in with each other by phone, text, or e-mail.
+You can also attend an education or support session for family members or caregivers.
 Information about some in the region here.

 Responding to Distress Online